 INTRODUCTION-

 Maharashtra is one of the leading States in terms of livestock population and milk production in the country.
 All the regions of Maharashtra show negative growth in the local cattle breed population.
 The major descript native bovine breeds found in the state are Khillar, Dangi, Deoni, Red Kandhari and Gaulao.
 The major population of Indigenous breeds like Khillar was maintained in the rural part of Maharashtra mainly for carrying out agricultural farm practices, compared to that for milk production.
-Due to their high draft capacity.
-Extensive mechanisation affected use of males of this breed in agriculture.
+Due to their high draft capacity, Extensive mechanisation affected use of males of this breed in agriculture.
 Problems like scarcity of fodder and the cost associated with the maintenance of animals is also increasing day by day.
 The State of Maharashtra is taking efforts for conserve and improve the native breeds of Maharashtra.
 Animals having “True to type” phenotypic characteristics of the breeds are being identified, genetically mapped and tested for various diseases.
 Breed improvement is a continuous process, and use of these elite bulls for breeding purpose is helpful in the process of breed improvement.
 Thus, state is implementing various programmes of breeding and conservation of these native breeds.
 Khillar cattle of the Deccan plateau - the “Mhaswad” and the “Atpadi Mahal” type are greyish-white.
 Males are dark over the fore & hindquarters with peculiar grey and white mottled markings on face.
 The “Tapti Khillar” are white with carroty nose and carroty hooves.
 Bullocks are highly valued as fast powerful draught animals.
 They can travel miles without showing any signs of fatigue.
 The average milk yield per lactation of Khillar cattle is 451 kg with an average milk fat of 4.2 %.
 The lactation yield ranges from 240 to 515 kilograms.
 Khillar is the most preferred breed for the bullock cart racing in Maharashtra because of its compact abdomen and slim limb textures.
 Despite of growing importance of this breed in livestock-based economics of the state, scientific documentation and studies on the physiological and biochemical health attributes of this breed are sparse.
 Sripad K, Kowali S and Metri R. (2014) studied normal hematological reference range of khillar breed of Karnataka state.
 But data regarding serum biochemistry profile is not been studied in detail.

 The serum biochemical profile is a marker for metabolic disorders, general health status of animals, assessment and screening for subclinical liver disease as well as routine herd investigations and monitoring ( Kaneko et al., 1997; Macrae, 2017).
 Serum albumin concentration reflects endogenous protein demands and protein anabolic status (Macrae, 2017).
 The serum enzymes, especially AST, is a good indicator of hepatic disorders.
 Serum ALP and ALT are tend to be non-specific compared to AST, thus not a reliable indicator of hepatic damage in bovines.
 AST & LDH concentrations are increased in acute hepatic damage, muscle damage (e.g. white muscle disease), heart disease and copper poisoning in bovine (Macrae, 2017).
 Serum Calcium and phosphorus are important in the diagnosis of milk fever, downer cow syndrome and calcium homeostasis.
 Lipid profile is important in determining negative energy balance in livestock.